george-pon/kjwikigdocker/README.md

 ### tags

-* build428 , latest , stable
+* build436 , latest , stable
+    * war file is now build by gradle 4.10.2.
+    * directory cache file (*.fcd) is now created in fcd directory.
+* build428
     * fix library ant task javac option. now use release="8"
 * build427
     * fix filesizesort plugin. file data which has same name is now also updated.